Bohdan-Savastieiev/LingvoInfoAPI/README.md

 # LingvoInfoAPI
 ## API Description
 LingvoInfoAPI is Web API developed using .NET 7.0.
 Its primary purpose is to provide users with comprehensive word translations from various languages.
-To achieve this, our API seamlessly integrates with three renowned translation APIs: **LingvoAPI**, **LingueeAPI**, and **GoogleTranslationAPI**.
-By accessing these APIs, LingvoInfoAPI gathers a wealth of translation data, processes it, and then consolidates the information into a specific model.

-In case the data is not received, the program passes the request to the LingueeAPI.
-In case the information also has not been found, the client receive one simple translation of the lexeme provided from GoogleTranslationAPI.
-This model is subsequently serialized into a JSON format and made available through the Translations endpoint.
+To achieve this, API integrates with several external APIs.

 #### Included languages
 - "zh" – Chinese (Simplified)